bluk/swifty-vim/README.md

 * `:SwiftPMBuild` to build the current package source or tests.
 * `:SwiftPMTest` to run the package tests.
 * `:SwiftPMTestFunctionOnly` to run the current test under the cursor.
+* `:SwiftPMTestGenerateLinuxMain` to generate the code to run existing tests on Linux.
+* `:SwiftPMGenerateXcodeProject` to generate an Xcode project.

 ### SwiftFormat Support